prsmjs/cells/README.md

 await g.ready()
 ```

-No code changes needed - same graph definition, automatically distributed. `set()` on instance A propagates to instance B. Computed handlers run exactly once across all instances.
+`set()` on instance A propagates to instance B. Computed handlers run exactly once (lock winner computes, result is broadcast to all).
+Polling is coordinated so only one instance hits the external API per interval tick.
+Listeners fire on every instance, so each can push to its own connected clients.

 ## API